MicahWallace/micahwallace.github.io/_drafts/how-to-build-an-atc-and-adsb-receiver.md

 #### Building the Antenna
 To build the antenna, I purchased 50 feet of N-Type Cable RG58 which was already terminated on both ends from Amazon.
 The cost at the time of writing this was $33.99 from [Amazon.ca](https://www.amazon.ca/gp/product/B09B79FJ2L/ref=ppx_od_dt_b_asin_title_s01?ie=UTF8&psc=1) for the cable which ensures you have a really good connector without needing to crimp your own.
 I also got a 10-foot length of 3/4 inch schedule 40 PVC pipe which when cut in half is a perfect length for this antenna.
 Along with the pipe, I also picked up a 3/4" end cap, 3/4" Female adapter to threaded, 3/4" to 1/2" bushing, and a 1/2" strain relief all schedule 40 PVC.
 If you don't have any PVC glue, you will also need to grab a can of that.
 This allowed me to build an antenna that is weathertight and should last in the elements for a long time.

-To get all of the measurements right, I started by putting a long sheet of paper on my workbench and then marking out all the lengths on paper.
+To get all of the measurements right, I started by putting a long sheet of paper on my workbench and then marking out all the lengths on the paper.
 This was a lot easier than trying to hold the wire and a tape measure at the same time.
 I also used a yellow marker to lay out all the sections on the wire before cutting anything.